 I received a bigger response from that story than from any sports piece I had ever written.
 The public outpouring came with phone calls and snail mail because it was 1970 – pre-computer days.
 The response shocked me.

-What’s the difference about writing about dogs versus writing about sports?
+What’s the difference between writing about dogs versus writing about sports?

 When you write about pets you probe the human nature of the animal and its owner and the people surrounding that to a much greater degree.
 At least I seek to, anyway.
 I covered dozens and dozens of sports events.
-I interviewed many athletes in that fashion, too, but I must admit it, in the early part of my career, I really didn’t dig into the athletes as much to find out what makes them tick, as I have with pets stories.
+I interviewed many athletes in that fashion, too, but I must admit, in the early part of my career, I really didn’t dig into the athletes as much to find out what makes them tick, as I have with pet stories.

 It became important to me to try to humanize every story that I wrote relative to pets.
 It’s amazing how many entertainers and professional athletes disdain being interviewed – and you can’t blame them – but have been willing to talk to me about their relationship with their pets.
 And they speak from the heart, too, smiling as they answer my questions.

-When I interviewed you five years ago, which is forever in internet years, I asked you what you would say to our readers if they wanted to have a writing career.
+When I interviewed you seven years ago, which is forever in Internet years, I asked you what you would say to our readers if they wanted to have a writing career.
 We’d like to know in this day and age to race to get something live if you’d give the same advice.
 Here is what you said:

 Nothing has changed.
 It perfectly summarizes my attitude toward the profession today.
-Additionally, my advice to writers today would be don’t believe everything you’ve read or researched on the internet because there’s an enormous amount misinformation out there.
-When I’m researching things, I’ll either go to the organization site specifically or if it’s something a bit deeper, I’ll turn to an .edu or .med site for credibility.
+Additionally, my advice to writers today would be don’t believe everything you’ve read or researched on the Internet because there’s an enormous amount of misinformation out there.
+When I’m researching things, I’ll either go to the organization site specifically or if it’s something a bit deeper, I’ll turn to a .edu or .med site for credibility.

 You were supposed to retire, but you are still busy writing.
 What keeps you busy, what are you working on now?

 Right now I’m writing for the American Kennel Club’s website, akc.org.
-I’m doing a couple of Westminster Kennel Club features, one is about an incredible rescue of 28 shelties.
-I dig up my own subjects when I can, but I get a lot of help from my friends, chiefly publicists, trainers, veterinarians, show superintendents, owners and handlers.
+I’m doing a couple of Westminster Kennel Club features.
+I wrote one a few years ago, about an incredible rescue of 28 shelties.
+I dig up my own subjects when I can, but I get a lot of help from my friends, chiefly publicists, trainers, veterinarians, show superintendents, owners, and handlers.